qase-tms/qase-python/README.md

 You could pass as much IDs as you need.

+### Possible cases statuses

+- PASSED - when test passed
+- FAILED - when test failed with AssertionError
+- BLOCKED - when test failed with any other exception
+- SKIPPED - when test has been skipped

 ## Add attachments to test results

 When you need to push some additional information to server you could use